Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 One of the complexities of the nuclear power industry is the need for multiple reactor types for cost efficient use of uranium.
 Natural uranium consists of about 99.3% U-238 and about 0.7% U-235.
 The most efficient way to use both existing power reactors and all the potential energy contained in natural uranium is to use the nuclear fuel in a succession of different reactor types.

 The first step is uranium enrichment as is presently done in the USA.
-That process typically creates low enriched uranium with a U-235 fraction in the range of 3% to 5% and depleted uranium with a U-235 fraction of less than 0.7%.
+That process typically creates low enriched uranium with a U-235 fraction in the range of 3% to 5% and depleted uranium with a U-235 fraction of about 0.3%.
 The depleted uranium should be stored for future use as FNR (Fast Neutron Reactor) blanket fuel.
 The enriched uraunium is fissioned in existing LWRs (light water reactors) to make electricity.
-The used LWR fuel typically contains greater than 1% U-235 plus some Pu and other transuranic elements.
+The used LWR fuel typically contains greater than 1% U-235 plus some Pu and other transuranic elements (TRU).

 The second step is to selectively remove uranium oxide from the used LWR fuel.
 This removed pure uranium oxide contains more than 1.0% U-235 and hence, with minor modification, is usable as CANDU reactor fuel.
 This pure uranium oxide contains some radioactive U-232, so appropriate biosafety precautions must be followed in new fuel fabrication and handling.